exploratory-io/book/tutorials/quick-start.md

 ![](images/quick-start-60.png)

-These are the steps that are managed in the main data frame.
+These are the steps that are managed in the main data frame 'airline_delay_2016-08'.
 This 'correlation' data frame inherits the result of these steps from the main data frame.

 Now, we can go to Viz view and select 'Scatter' as the chart type, assign 'DEP_DELAY' to X-Axis and 'ARR_DELAY' to Y-Axis.